michaelcbnw/michaelcbnw/README.md

 ### Hello fellas 👋

-I'm currently working as an Electronic Hardware Engineer.

 My goal at this moment is to learn the AI roadmap.
 I'm starting with the basics first.
 Wish me luck.